ptrandpxq/MLP_Pruning_TensorFlow/README.md

 Use jupyter notebook.

 ## Some tips
-All things will doing automaticlly.
+All things will be doing automaticlly.
 Enjoy it!